Thinking about taking the Eurostar from Brussels to London? We've got you covered.

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The fastest journey time by train from Brussels to London is 1 hour and 57 minutes.
+The fastest journey time by train from Brussels to London is 2 hours and 1 minute.

 Train ticket prices from Brussels to London can start from as little as €57 when you book in advance.
 The cost of tickets can vary depending on the time of day, route and class you book and are usually more expensive if you book on the day.

 Yes, it is possible to travel from Brussels to London without having to change trains.
-There is 1 direct train from Brussels to London each day.
+There are 6 direct trains from Brussels to London each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from Brussels to London cover a distance of around 197 miles (317 km) during the journey.